eclipse-embed-cdt/eclipse-plugins/README.md

 ## Run-time dependencies

-The minimum requirements for running the GNU ARM Eclipse plug-ins are:
+The minimum requirements for running the GNU MCU Eclipse plug-ins are:

 - JavaSE-1.7
 - CDT 8.6.0 (Luna SR2)